zmcartor/homestead-guide/source/ethereum-clients/parity/index.rst

 Parity
 ################################################################################

-**Parity** claims to be the world's fastest and lightest Ethereum client.
+**Parity** claims to be the world's fastest and lightest Expanse client.
 It is written in the Rust language, which offers improved reliability, performance, and code clarity.
-Parity is being developed by `Ethcore <https://ethcore.io>`_, which was founded by several members of the Ethereum Foundation.
+Parity is being developed by `Ethcore <https://ethcore.io>`_, which was founded by several members of the Expanse Foundation.

 * Website: https://ethcore.io/parity.html
 * Github: https://github.com/ethcore/parity